Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Data and methods

 \subsection{Modeling}

-In ML, different algorithms allow machines to learn information from a given dataset, uncover relationships, and make predictions \citep{brownlee2016machine,brownlee2016machine2}.
-In our case, we build ML models to predict planet radii when other parameters are given.
-Using these models, it is also possible to see how efficient each feature is.
+In machine learning, different algorithms allow machines to learn information from a given dataset, uncover relationships, and make predictions \citep{brownlee2016machine,brownlee2016machine2}.
+In our case, we apply ML models to predict planet radii when other parameters are given.
+It is also possible to see how efficiently each parameter uses these models.
 The algorithms used to perform regression tasks are as follows: Decision Tree, K-Nearest Neighbors, Linear Regression, Multilayer Perceptron, M5P, and Support Vector Regression (SVR) \citep{hinton1990connectionist,quinlan1992learning,quinlan1993program,hastie2009elements,chang2011libsvm}.
 Bootstrap Aggregation and Random Forest are also used as ensemble algorithms that combine the predictions from multiple models \citep{breiman1996bagging,breiman2001random}.
-These models are available in the Weka tool environment \citep{witten2005practical,hall2009weka}.
-Linear Regression and M5P can extract a parametric equation between the planetary radius and other physical parameters.
-For these two models, we use the MCMC as a supportive model to quantify the uncertainties of the best-fit parameters while considering the reported errors of physical values \citep{goodman10,emcee3}.
+These algorithms are available in the Weka tool environment \citep{witten2005practical,hall2009weka}.

+Linear Regression and M5P are two algorithms that can extract parametric equations.
+Linear Regression algorithm fits a linear model to the entire data.
+M5P performs a multiple linear regression model.
+This tree-based algorithm allocates linear regressions at the terminal nodes.
+It divides the entire dataset into several smaller subsets and fits a linear model to each subset \citep{quinlan1992learning}.
+They both, consequently, result in a basic linear equation like Eq.~\ref{eq1}, where $A$ and $C$ are fitting parameters, $Y$ is the dependent variable, $X$ is the independent variable, and $N$ represents the total number of independent variables.
+In our case, $Y$ is the planet’s radius, and $X$ represents other physical parameters.
+For these two algorithms, we use the MCMC to quantify the uncertainties of the best-fit parameters \citep{goodman10,emcee3}.